mattmilesi/mysql-admin-tools/README.md

 ## Roadmap and ideas
 Short term todos:
+- Fix session duration
+- Add MFA
+- Have a local running MVP
+- Figure out how to secure the tool in production
+- Clean code moving schema change logic to a service
+- Rename Percona references to generic SchemaChange
 - Seed the target DB with cli params
-- Query validation
-- Better frontend
-- Have a local running MVP
-- Fix session duration
 - Enable `npm run build` in watch mode
-- Figure out how to secure the tool in production

 These are the capabilities that this tool aims to cover, plus some nice-to-have ideas:
+- Schema change
   - Implement alerts with e-mails or other providers, like Telegram
   - Handle credentials
   - Support for multiple databases
+  - Better frontend
   - Implement audit logs
   - Implement history option for resuming execution
   - Implement pause file option for pausing execution
   - Implement customization of progress
+  - Support for multiple tools (e.g. gh-ost)
 - Add pt-visual-explain
 - Add "kill processes as root" feature
 - Add pt-show-grants
 - Support for users creation and grants management (?)
 - Add pt-deadlock-logger (?)
 - Add pt-table-usage (?)
-- Move execution to ECS (?)